laravel/docs/pt_BR/eloquent-serialization.md

 <a name="appending-values-to-json"></a>
 ## Acrescentando Valores para a saída JSON

-Occasionally, you may need to add array attributes that do not have a corresponding column in your database.
-To do so, first define an [accessor](/docs/{{version}}/eloquent-mutators) for the value:

 Ocasionalmente, você pode precisar adicionar um array de atributos que não possuam uma coluna correspondente em seu banco de dados.
 Para fazer isso, primeiro defina um [accessor](/docs/{{version}}/eloquent-mutators) para o valor:

 	<?php namespace App;